 .
 Buyers can save time and money by utilizing the templates to prepare their initial diligence requests.

-What Questions does Due Diligence Questionnaire Include
+What Questions Does the Master Due Diligence Questionnaire Include?

 Though every deal and every diligence process is different, our templates are intended to cover typical topics and requests that are relevant in most transactions.
 Our templates include requests in categories such as